iamnicokruse/SLsim/README.md

-This repository is part of a simulation study project as part of an internship at the Institute of Psychology at the University of Kassel.
+This repository is part of a simulation project I do for my master's thesis at the Institute of Psychology at the University of Kassel.